zackw/pinebook-pro-keyboard-updater/firmware/README.md

     sudo ./updater flash-kb-gui-fix iso

-The changes are described below:
+No reboot is required for these changes to take effect.
+The changes to the firmware .hex files are described below:

 |Description|ANSI Location|ANSI Change|ISO Location|ISO Change|
 |---|---|---|---|---|